jsongraph/json-graph-specification/README.rst

 - Includes all `Common Properties`_
 - A `source` property provides the `id` value of the source `node object`_.
 Its value is defined as a *JSON string*.
 - A `target` property provides the `id` value of the target `node object`_.
 Its value is defined as a *JSON string*.
+- A `directed` property provides the edge mode (e.g. directed or undirected).
+Its value is *JSON true* for directed and *JSON false* for undirected.
+The edge direction is determined by *graph.directed* property if not present.

 .. _graph object: